Stocks rise broadly on Wall Street with more help from tech

-Stocks rose broadly in morning trading on Wall Street Wednesday, putting the market further into the green for the week after a solid gain a day earlier.
+Stocks rose broadly in afternoon trading on Wall Street Wednesday, putting the market further into the green for the week after a solid gain a day earlier.

-Companies that rely on spending by consumers, including retailers and hotel operators, also made rose.
-Home Depot climbed 1.3% and Marriott added 1.5%.
+Companies that rely on spending by consumers, including retailers and travel-related businesses, also rose.
+Home Depot climbed 1.6% and MGM added 2%.

-Bond yields edged lower.
-The yield on the 10-year Treasury fell to 1.93% from 1.95% late Tuesday.
+Bond yields fell.
+The yield on the 10-year Treasury fell to 1.92% from 1.95% late Tuesday.
 It's still the highest it's been since before the pandemic began.

 Investors are busy reviewing the latest corporate earnings as they try to determine how different industries are dealing with persistent supply chain problems.
 That is one of the factors pushing inflation higher and making operations more costly for companies while making products more expensive for consumers.